 A very telling conversation takes place between the tiger and Mowgli, revealing an abused child’s wisdom that no matter how society protects the abuser it cannot conceal the truth from the child.
 “Can it be that you don’t know who I am?” smirks the tiger.
 “I know who you are alright,” says Mowgli.
 So did John and Beth. watch the jungle book – final battle

 John was an infant during the trauma he experienced from his father and a toddler during Beth’s enraged attacks.
 He is an adult now.
 I wonder what happened in his psychological development as he matured.
 Did he also overcome his traumatic beginning?
 Did he learn to trust his step-parents?
 Beth was abused because she was small and powerless.
 For that reason, she learned to abuse her brother, who was smaller and less powerful than herself.
 Did he hate his sister?
 Did he believe Beth hated him?
 No one will ever know.
-John was adopted by good people yet they were people so traumatized by their experience, they felt they had to defend their decision to relinquish Beth. watch Alfred hitchcock – hitch Hike
+At first, John was adopted by good people yet they were people so traumatized by their experience with Beth, they felt they had to defend their decision to relinquish her. watch Alfred hitchcock – hitch Hike

 I hope John’s story is the same.

 - 27 Useless Trendy Words and Phrases that Should be Retired in 2014

 - Terrible Tips to Tame Hunger and Tip the Scales at 100 lbs Maximum

 - How Not to Be A Loser According to 1950s Films